jbelmont/marcels-blog/content/post/software-security.md

 Objective of Language-based security:

-* Preven common programming errors such as allowing buffer overflows and illegal information flows to occur
+* Prevent common programming errors such as allowing buffer overflows and illegal information flows to occur
 * Provide some proof to the consumer about the security properties of the software
     * Helps the consumer trust the software without having to check source code for errors.